Uncategorized Updated 09/04/2026 · 18 min read

 4. Automate the availability query via a Employee app

-This ensures that all legal requirements are met and your team is optimally utilized.
+This way you can ensure that all legal requirements are adhered to and that your team is optimally utilized.

-What happens when a holiday falls on a Sunday?
+What happens if a public holiday falls on a Sunday?

-If a holiday in Switzerland falls on a Sunday, there is usually no compensation day.
-The holiday practically "expires" because Sunday is already a non-working day.
-This distinguishes Switzerland from some other countries.
-The only exception: Some companies voluntarily grant an additional day off if important holidays like Christmas or New Year fall on a weekend - but this is not required by law.
+If a public holiday in Switzerland falls on a Sunday, there are usually no compensation day.
+The holiday practically “lapses” because Sunday is already a work-free day.
+This is what sets Switzerland apart from some other countries.
+The only exception: Some companies voluntarily grant an additional day off if important holidays such as Christmas or New Year fall on a weekend - but this is not required by law.